dm-kamaev/promise_mtd/README.md

 ```

 ### forEachParallel(Array, { pool: number }, function(el, index))
-It's method same as `forEach`, but actions executed parallel.
-The `pool` is maximum number of promises executed parallel.
-In other words, number promises which may be executed simutalneously equal or less value of `pool`.
+It's the same method as `forEach`, but actions are executed in parallel.
+The `pool` is the maximum number of promises executed in parallel.
+In other words, number of promises which may be executed simutalneously is equal or less than value of `pool`.
 ```js

 await promiseMtd.forEach([ 300, 200, 100], { pool: 2 }, async function (el, i) {